How to Be Successful in a DMP

 Track Your Spending

-It’s much easier these days with apps like Pennies, YNAB or Mint, which let you see what you’re spending in real time.
+It’s much easier these days with budget apps like Pennies, YNAB or Mint, which let you see what you’re spending in real time.
 They automatically update and categorize information from your bank, credit cards, IRAs and other accounts.

 They create a budget you can take with you wherever you go, and alert you how today’s spending will affect tomorrow’s funding availability.
 It’s like having your credit counselor from the debt management company constantly there, reminding you to stay on track.